sylaschacko/medical_images/README.md

 # Medical Image Classification using VGG16

 ## Overview
 This project focuses on building a deep learning model for classifying medical images, specifically chest X-rays, to identify various thoracic diseases.
-We utilize a pre-trained VGG16 architecture with custom layers added for fine-tuning.
+I utilized a pre-trained VGG16 architecture with custom layers added for fine-tuning.
 The model is trained on a dataset that includes images from multiple sources, with an emphasis on effective data preprocessing and augmentation techniques to enhance model performance.

 ## Table of Contents
 - [Project Description](#project-description)